© Loubert S Suddaby. All Rights Reserved.

 Strong, confident and ever blessed by time,

-True knowing I am yours and you are mine.
+Full knowing I am yours and you are mine.

-What greater tribute to the steadfast soul
+What greater tribute to the steadfast soul,

-That such commitment can live life beyond,
+That proud commitment can live life beyond;

-So even when the earth reclaims her brood
+So even when the earth reclaims her brood,

 I am so blessed, your touch alone gives proof —